reddevill007/totalitycorp-frontend-challenge/README.md

 The project is built using modern technologies and libraries to ensure a seamless user experience:

-- **Next.js:** A powerful React framework for server-rendered applications.
+- `Next.js 13:` A powerful React framework for server-rendered applications.
-- **Tailwind CSS:** A utility-first CSS framework for building responsive and stylish UI components.
+- `Tailwind CSS:`A utility-first CSS framework for building responsive and stylish UI components.
-- **useContext API:** Leveraging the context API for state management.
+- `useContext API:` Leveraging the context API for state management.
-- **NextAuth:** Implementing authentication with support for Google and GitHub sign-ins.
+- `NextAuth:` Implementing authentication with support for Google and GitHub sign-ins.
+- `stripe:` Implementing payment gateway for checkout.

 ## Features

 This E-Commerce Website showcases a range of features that mimic real-world online shopping experiences:

-- **Product Listing:** Display an assortment of products with detailed information.
+- `Product Listing:` Display an assortment of products with detailed information.
+- `Product Filtering & Searching:` Allows user to filter and search products.
-- **Cart Management:** Allow users to add, remove, and update product quantities in the cart.
+- `Cart Management:` Allow users to add, remove, and update product quantities in the cart.
-- **Checkout Process:** Implement a seamless checkout process with shipping and payment details.
+- `Checkout Process:` Implement a seamless checkout process with shipping and payment details.
-- **Responsive Design:** Ensure the website is accessible and usable across different devices.
+- `Responsive Design:` Ensure the website is accessible and usable across different devices.

 ## Folder Structure